AbdullahKazi500/mm/content/_index.md

       text: |
         <br>

         The **Quantum Beginners** is an initiative part of QIndia.
 It consists of blog posts and tutorial series focused on helping Quantum beginners find their footing.

+  - block: markdown
+    content:
+      title: What is Quantum Beginners intiative?
+      subtitle: ''
-There are many resources out there for people to learn about quantum computing.
+      text: There are many resources out there for people to learn about quantum computing.
 However we would like to create a place where absolute beginners can start from, like a “start here” section that then takes them step-by-step through the process of understanding the minimum before exploring the world of quantum computing for themselves.
+The content will be a combination of original creations by the team and links to specific sections of already existing content.
+    design:
+      columns: '1'

+  - block: markdown
+    content:
+      title: Why did we start Quantum Beginners intiative?
+      subtitle: ''
-The content will be a combination of original creations by the team and links to specific sections of already existing content
+      text: There are many resources out there for people to learn about quantum computing.
+However we would like to create a place where absolute beginners can start from, like a “start here” section that then takes them step-by-step through the process of understanding the minimum before exploring the world of quantum computing for themselves.
+The content will be a combination of original creations by the team and links to specific sections of already existing content.
+    design:
+      columns: '1'

   - block: collection
     content:
       title: Latest News